 Q. Who can join?

-A. All are welcome to our public gatherings.
-Most people with sincere spiritual intent are eligible for our sacrament retreats.
-If you aren’t sure if you can participate in our retreats, look at our Medical Guidelines pages above.
+A. Most people with sincere spiritual intent are eligible for our sacrament ceremonies.
+If you aren’t sure if you can participate in our ceremonies, look at our Medical Guidelines above.
 Most people are medically eligible for our Psilocybin Mushroom retreats.
 Certain medications and medical conditions are not compatible with Ayahuasca and 5-MeO-DMT.
-If you're unsure about any medications, physical or mental diagnoses, or your general intent/mindset, we welcome you to still apply and our loving screening committee will be in touch to provide support and guidance.
+If you're unsure about any medications, physical or mental diagnoses, or your general intent/mindset, we welcome you to email us and our loving screening committee will be in touch to provide support and guidance.

 Q. What is the cost of a public retreat?